 But those competitors all cost more, and for many shoppers, the defining feature of a TV isn't the HDR formats it supports, or the precision of the backlight; it's all about the price.
 With the 55-inch model now selling for as little as $299, it's hard to find a 4K set in this price range at all, and the 55S425 delivers great resolution, decent color quality and, yes, it still supports HDR (albeit only the basic HDR10 format).
 The TCL 4 Series is also a great choice for gamers, who may not care as much about format support and will appreciate the speedy responsiveness of the set.

-As a value-focused set, the TCL 4-Series offers some of the best value we've seen on a cheap 4K TV.
-It replaces our previous budget-favorite, the TCL 43S517 Roku Smart 4K TV, and is a great bargain for anyone on a budget.
+As a value-focused set, the TCL 4 Series Roku TV offers some of the best value we've seen on a cheap 4K TV.
+It replaces our previous budget-favorite, seen in our TCL 43S517 Roku Smart 4K TV review, and is a great bargain for anyone on a budget.